Esri/calcite-design-system/conventions/README.md

 As a best practice we should follow [Ionic's configuration](https://github.com/ionic-team/ionic/blob/master/core/stencil.config.ts) and generate a `bundle` for each component.
 Stencil will then generate a loader that will dynamically load the components used on the page.

-**Note:** This is highly likely to change as we move closer to our first release and as stencil improves their documentation around their specific methods and build processes.
+**Note:** This is highly likely to change as we move closer to our first release and as Stencil improves their documentation around their specific methods and build processes.